Course Descriptions

 2 credit(s), H/P/L/F Graded

-This course, which is offered only to students in the LLM in Comparative Law program, focuses on providing students with: (1) a broad overview of the structure of the U.S. legal system; (2) techniques for successful research , writing and practice of law in the U.S. courts; (3) an introduction to the objective analytical skills that promote success in coursework and in the profession; (4) an introduction to persuasive writing techniques; and (5) techniques for success in class and examinations.
+This course, which is offered only to students in the LLM in US Law program, focuses on providing students with: (1) a broad overview of the structure of the U.S. legal system; (2) techniques for successful research , writing and practice of law in the U.S. courts; (3) an introduction to the objective analytical skills that promote success in coursework and in the profession; (4) an introduction to persuasive writing techniques; and (5) techniques for success in class and examinations.
 The course has a very low student-faculty ratio and faculty carefully review each student's research and writing assignments.
 Students are provided opportunities to meet with their professor and revise their written work.

 Mediation Skills (LWLP556)